Anand-KumarJha/Schedule-Planner-App/README.md

 Title - Schedule Planner - For Students & Professionals

+Short Description - Plan your all schedules and to do with this fully loaded tool with reminders

 Description - Schedule Planner is a tool for you to plan your every tasks and todo works with all the amazing loaded features which will help you to make your efficient schedules to work efficiently.